 Start from North India – Blunt truth is, south India is cleaner than the North.
 So when you taste sweet after bitter, it feels better.

-Book walking tours in every Historical city – Some facts and stories are so fascinating that you appreciate & understand India better only when an experienced guide narrates you on a walking tour- Like in Ahmedabad/ Mumbai/Delhi.
+Book walking tours in every Historical city – Some facts and stories are so fascinating that you appreciate & understand India better only when an experienced guide narrates to you on a walking tour- Like in Ahmedabad/ Mumbai/Delhi.

 Religious places offer hygienic, free meals – Many temples and Gurudwaras offer 365 days a year meals to every visitor.
 This is a different experience, plus you can save money.